Primes as sums of Fibonacci numbers: Gowers Norms

 \chapter{Gowers Norms}

-In his work on Szemer\'{e}di's theorem~\cite{G2001}, Gowers introduced a new family of norms, which are nowadays known as \emph{Gowers norms}.
+In his work on Szemer\'{e}di's theorem~\cite{G2001}, Gowers introduced a new family of norms, which are nowadays known as \emph{Gowers norms} or \emph{Gowers uniformity norms}.
 These norms are a fundamental object in what is now known as higher order Fourier analysis (see for example \cite{G2007} or \cite{T2012} for more background on Gowers norms).
 In this chapter we will show that the Gowers norms of the Zeckendorf sum-of-digits function $\sz$ are very small, i.e. exponentially decreasing to zero.
-It turns out that it is beneficial to not use $\sz_{\lambda}$ directly, but work with the function $g_{\lambda}$ introduced in~\eqref{eqgLdef} (see also Lemma~\ref{Lefirstdigits}).
+It turns out that it is beneficial to not use $\sz_{\lambda}$ directly, but work with the function $g_{\lambda}$ introduced in~\eqref{eqgLdef} (see also Lemma~\ref{Lefirstdigits}, which motivated the definition of $g_{\lambda}$).
 Thus, we will use a variant of Gowers norms using \emph{integrals} instead of sums.
 Both kinds of norms are introduced in Section~\ref{sec_gowers_def} along with their basic properties.

-Then, we show in Section~\ref{sec_gowers_proof} that the function $\e(\theta g_\lambda)$ is Gowers uniform of any order for $\lambda \to \infty$.
+Then, we show in Section~\ref{sec_gowers_proof} that the function $\e(\vartheta\smallspace g_\lambda)$ is Gowers uniform of any order for $\lambda \to \infty$.
 This proof relies on a recursion formula~\eqref{eq_recursion} and a single cancellation in the appearing sum on the right hand side.